xiphonics/picoTracker/usermanual/advance-edition/content/pages/tables.md

 ## Assigning Tables to Instruments

-Tables can also be assigned directly to sampler instruments:
+Tables can also be assigned directly to Sample and Original Sample instruments:

 1. Navigate to the instrument edit screen
 2. Find the `table:` field at the bottom of the screen